Table of Contents

 Sometimes, you will feel it under the shoulder blade or at the top of the neck when the mid-neck shifts.
 This usually creates an immediate and notable relief of pain and tension.

-Do the whole series in The Box but pay particular attention to really lifting your head as you do stretches #2 and #3 shown below.
+Do the whole series in The Box, but pay particular attention to lifting your head as you do stretches #2 and #3, as shown below.
 Use a little extra Ice along the mid-neck to facilitate the release.

 Is Your Neck Extra Stiff and Painful?

 Sometimes, turning your head is strongly limited by pain.
 This indicates that more than one of the muscles that creates a “stiff neck” is involved.
 Check out these posts on a stiff neck.

 In this case, if the problem does not resolve with home care, consider professional help from your bodyworker.
 They will offer quicker relief, have longer-lasting results, and keep you focused on effective self-care.

 I’d love your feedback on how this works for you and any suggestions you might have.